Withdrawals and Readmission

 Failure to comply with these requirements may preclude any further enrollment.

 An unapproved withdrawal results in an “F” (failure) in all scheduled courses.
 (See the University calendar for specific withdrawal dates.)

-Within 24 hours of withdrawal, campus residents must move their belongings out of the residence hall, have their room checked for damage by a Residence Life staff member, and return their key to the Associate Dean of Students Office on the Princeton Campus or the Dean of Students Office on the Lawrenceville Campus.
+Within 24 hours of withdrawal, campus residents must move their belongings out of the residence hall, have their room checked for damage by a Residence Life staff member, and return their key to the Dean of Students Office.
 Failure to comply may result in additional charges to a student's account.

 Obtaining a Medical Withdrawal

-Students requesting a withdrawal for medical reasons must request the withdrawal in writing through the use of the official withdrawal form obtained through the Registrar’s Office on the Lawrenceville campus, 609-896-5065, or the Associate Dean of Students Office, Scheide Student Center, 609-921-7100 x 8263 on the Princeton campus and provide appropriate medical documentation prior to granting of the withdrawal.
+Students requesting a withdrawal for medical reasons must request the withdrawal in writing through the use of the official withdrawal form found below and provide appropriate medical documentation prior to granting of the withdrawal.
 Refunds, if warranted, will be processed according to University policies and Federal Regulation regarding Title IV funds.

 Military and Medical Leaves